ollionorg/DataflowTemplates-fork/v2/kafka-to-gcs/README.md

 * outputFileFormat: The format of the file to write to.
 Valid formats are Text, Avro and Parquet.
 Default: text.
 * outputFilenamePrefix: The filename prefix of the files to write to.
 Default: output.
 * windowDuration: The window duration in which data will be written.
 Default: 5m.
-* numShards: Number of file shards to create.
+* numShards: Number of file mySqlShards to create.
 Default: decided by runner.

 Template can be executed using the following gcloud command.
 ```sh